Time Delay of MgII Emission Response for the Luminous Quasar HE 0435-4312: Towards Application of High-Accretor Radius-Luminosity Relation in Cosmology: Conclusions

 \acknowledgments

 The project is based on observations made with the SALT under programs 2012-2-POL-003, 2013-1-POL-RSA-002, 2013-2-POL-RSA-001, 2014-1-POL-RSA-001, 2014-2-SCI-004, 2015-1-SCI-006, 2015-2-SCI-017, 2016-1-SCI-011, 2016-2-SCI-024, 2017-1-SCI-009, 2017-2-SCI-033, 2018-1-MLT-004 (PI: B. Czerny).
 The authors acknowledge the financial support by the National Science Centre, Poland, grant No.~2017/26/A/ST9/00756 (Maestro 9), and by the Ministry of Science and Higher Education (MNiSW) grant DIR/WK/2018/12.
 GP acknowledges the grant MNiSW DIR/WK/2018/09.
 KH acknowledges support by the Polish National Science Centre grant 2015/18/E/ST9/00580.
 MZ was supported by the NAWA under the agreement PPN/WYM/2019/1/00064 to perform a three-month exchange stay at the Charles University and the Astronomical Institute of the Czech Academy of Sciences in Prague.
 MH and CSF are supported by Deutsche Forschungsgemeinschaft grants CH71/33 and CH71/34.
 The OGLE project has received funding from the National Science Centre, Poland, grant MAESTRO 2014/14/A/ST9/00121.
 The Polish participation in SALT is funded by grant No. MNiSW DIR/WK/2016/07.
+MZ, VK, and BC acknowledge PPN/BCZ/2019/1/00069 (M\v{S}MT 8J20PL037) for the support of the Polish-Czech mobility programme.
 This paper uses observations made at the South African Astronomical Observatory (SAAO).

 \thetable{\Alph{section}.\arabic{table}}